hermescenter/dontspy.eu/site/content/en/faces/index.md

 # ⚠ Keep in mind that...

-* Biometric identification is currently banned as per the **General Data Protection Regulation (GDPR)**;
+* Although biometric recognition is currently banned in **some EU Member States** (Italy being one of them), a total ban at the European level has not been considered yet.
+The **General Data Protection Regulation (GDPR)** does exist, but can only regulate isolated cases, resulting in limited range of action (see the [Clearview case](https://edpb.europa.eu/news/national-news/2022/facial-recognition-italian-sa-fines-clearview-ai-eur-20-million_en));

-* Wait, so… Are we some sort of _criminals_?
+* Wait, so… If RBI IS to be banned, are we some sort of _criminals_?
 Well, technically speaking, ours is an act of **civil disobedience**.
-We want to make sure our voice is heard – loud and clear, as all citizens are facing an imminent threat and Europeans’ **digital future** looks scary.
+Through this simulation, we want to make sure our voice is heard – loud and clear, as all citizens are facing an imminent threat and Europeans’ **digital future** looks scary.

 * **We do not encourage anyone** to repeat this action outside of this campaign.
 Please keep in mind that if you decide to submit any data or images **we’ll protect your anonymity**.
 Always.